Marybeth C. Stalp, Ph.D.

 University of Northern Iowa

 Getting the Word Out

 I first began to study midlife and older women in the US who quilt for fun for my dissertation research.
 I examined contemporary US women's quilting activities as a gendered form of cultural production, attending to family tensions.

 I continue this line of research with colleague Theresa M. Winge (Michigan State University), as we study North American crafters engaged in handwork broadly defined.

-Additionally, I am interested in expanding research in quilting, knitting and embroidery comparatively between the US and western Europe.
-In the US in particular, I have found that leisure activities can take up space within the home.
-My next research trip will center on creative activities in Ireland with colleague Emer Fahy (Irish Quilt and Design Studio).
+I also do research in quilting, knitting and embroidery comparatively between the US and western Europe.
+In the US in particular, I have found that leisure activities can take up space within the home, with makers stockpiling raw materials, calling it "fabric stash" or "stash" and behaving in deviant ways around their chosen leisure pursuits.

 Red Hat Society

 With colleagues Annette Lynch (University of Northern Iowa) and M. Elise Radina (Miami University), we examine the global phenomenon of the Red Hat Society (RHS), exploring how midlife and older women embrace and negotiate gendered aging.
 In our multi-disciplinary and interdisciplinary approach, we work to understand the RHS from Dress, Leisure, Gender, Aging, and Family perspectives.
 We purport that the RHS is positive for aging women, providing a legitimate leisure space for women to have fun, where women establish new friendships and find social support for the challenges facing aging women at this stage in the life course.